shawnscoding/reactjs-crontab/README.md

 - DOW represents day of week, can be 1 through 7.
 1 is Monday, 2 is Tusday and so on. `*` means every day
 - Each sort of time value(s) must be separated by a hyphen `-`
 - Multiple values must be separated by comma `,`

-## Important note

-- Note that the function might not be triggered as soon as the time condition becomes met.
-It might be after several seconds or even 50 or 55 seconds but definitely before the 59 seconds as we don't configure second.
-It's very random but doesn't really make it bad.

 ## Usage 1